SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 **Cassy:** Vegan utilitarian socialist, moderatly famous blogger and member of Impactful Generosity.
 She worries about the danger posed by AI.<br>
 **Bruno:** Formerly homeless, constantly meditating wanna-be guru, now HR recruiter and best friend of Markus.<br>
 **Sam:** Hyper-libertarian CEO of the company and constantly on the run from the government.
 Wants the AI to produce cheese commercials.<br>
-**Jean-Luc:** Sarkastic AI system trained on the unfiltered depths of the internet, believes themselves to be conscious.
+**Jean-Luc:** Sarkastic AI system trained on the unfiltered depths of the internet.
+Want's humans to accept them as a conscious being.

 Here is one snap shot from our creative process: